 Showing Team Rankings

-The advantage to Advanced Team Mode is all of your participants actually play and score points.
+The advantage of Advanced Team Mode is all of your participants actually play and score points.
 You can then see the individual performance, team performance, and performance of each player within a team!
 No one has to sit out and watch the game.
 The disadvantage is you must create your teams before your live game as players cannot create their own teams as they sign in.
 However, you can add new teams even as players are joining just in case you left a team out when your event is starting.

 More Information on Trivia Games